 For each sample price, an individual sample price index is calculated by dividing the reported price (current price) by the average price in the base year (base year price).
 Item indexes are calculated by multiplying this sample price index with each sample price weight (the weighted index of sample price), and then dividing the sum of weighted indexes of all sample prices which belong to each item, by the weight of that item.

 As for higher-order classifications such as All items, major groups, groups and subgroups, indexes are also calculated with the same calculation method as for item indexes; by dividing the sum of weighted index of all the sample prices which belong to each classification, by the weight of that classification.

-In principle, preliminary indexes of monthly indexes are released on the 18th business day of the month following the reference month, and those of quarterly indexes -- namely, the WSPI, one of the reference indexes -- are released on the 18th business day of the second month following the reference quarter.
-The release date may be brought forward a few business days due to the fewer business days in the month or other reasons.
-The revised indexes are released simultaneously with the preliminary indexes of the next month.
-The preliminary and revised indexes are released at 8:50 AM JST.
+In principle, preliminary figures of monthly indexes are released on the 18th business day of the month following the reference month.
+Preliminary figures of quarterly indexes - namely the reference indexes, "the WSPI" - are released on the 18th business day of the second month following the reference quarter.
+The release date may be brought forward for certain months such as months with few business days.
+The indexes are released at 8:50 a.m.
+JST.

 The Bank may not disclose the index(es) of item(s) under certain conditions.
 These conditions include: (1) when respondents face difficulty in the continuous price survey due to a decrease in transactions of the whole item, or (2) when the confidentiality of individual company information is deemed insufficient and it is difficult to obtain respondents' approval for disclosing the index.